Joao-Felisberto/academic-markdown/README.md

 This filter is a wrapper for the latex acro package.

-To declare the acronyms add the following to the template or `header-includes`:
+To declare the acronyms add the following to the template:

 ```tex
 $if(acronyms)$